osuosl/osuosl-pelican/content/donate/donate_faq.rst

 **How is the OSUOSL run?**

-We have one full-time Director who oversees all activities of the lab and we employ about seven to ten students at any given time.
+We have one full-time Director who oversees all lab activities, and we employ about seven to ten students at any given time.

 The OSUOSL Advisory Council, a group of experts from open source projects and